Humoral immunity: Complement system

 The complement system is a biochemical cascade of the innate immune system that helps clear pathogens from an organism.
 It is derived from many small blood plasma proteins that work together to disrupt the target cell's plasma membrane leading to cytolysis of the cell.
 The complement system consists of more than 35 soluble and cell-bound proteins, 12 of which are directly involved in the complement pathways.
 The complement system is involved in the activities of both innate immunity and acquired immunity.

 Activation of this system leads to cytolysis, chemotaxis, opsonization, immune clearance, and inflammation, as well as the marking of pathogens for phagocytosis.
 The proteins account for 5% of the serum globulin fraction.
 Most of these proteins circulate as zymogens, which are inactive until proteolytic cleavage.

 Three biochemical pathways activate the complement system: the classical complement pathway, the alternate complement pathway, and the mannose-binding lectin pathway.
-The classical complement pathway typically requires antibodies for activation and is a specific immune response, while the alternate pathway can be activated without the presence of antibodies and is considered a non-specific immune response.
-Antibodies, in particular the IgG1 class, can also "fix" complement.
-These processes differ only in the process of activating C3 convertase, which is the initial step of complement activation, and the subsequent process are eventually the same, forming a structure called the membrane attack complex (MAC) on the bacterial cell wall to destroy the bacteria.
+These processes differ only in the process of activating C3 convertase, which is the initial step of complement activation, and the subsequent process are eventually the same.

+The classical pathway is initiated through exposure to free-floating antigen-bound antibodies.
+This leads to enzymatic cleavage of smaller complement subunits which synthesize to form the C3 convertase.